Victorius-Astral/Astral-Lust-Documentation/console/basics.rst

 Don't save the game!
 You should immediately load save file before this error, if in this save your changes are also present, then you need to undo them.
-If you don't know how, then use older save.
+If you can't undo them, then use older save.
 None of them is clean?
-Well, you'll need to start from the beginning.
+Sadly, you'll need to start the game from the beginning.

 You can always ignore the problem, but it'll probably lead to corruption of save, or persistent data.
-If persistent data gets corrupted you won't be able to launch your game.
+If persistent data gets corrupted you won't be able to launch your game without deleting it.

 Sometimes the error might straight throw you to the desktop, and launching game again don't work.
 Don't panic, it happens probably because of developer mode turned on, it tries to immediately start where it crashed, making it crash again.